tgbot-collection/ServerSan/DEPLOY.md

 sudo apt-get update
-sudo apt-get install -y mongodb-org sudo systemctl start mongod
+sudo apt-get install -y mongodb-org sudo systemctl start mongod sudo systemctl enable mongod
 ```

 Edit `/etc/mongod.conf` and make sure `bindIp` is set to`127.0.0.1`.
 (Since MongoDB has no password on default, we just allow it to listen on localhost.
-And it's a good idea to setup firewalls.)
+And it's also a good idea to setup firewalls.)

 ## 4. Download program
 cd to a dir and clone the code.
 In this example we choose `/home`